mozilla-rally/rally-core-addon/README.md

 npm run dev
 ```

+# Build the Core addon

 When ready, package up for use inside the web extension:

 ```bash
 npm run build
 ```

-# Build the Core addon
+Build the local version of the addon:
-With the UI is generated, the addon can finally be built:

 ```bash
 npm run build-addon